jumphone/scRef/Reference/ImmuneCell_ImmGen/README.md

 # Workflow

+* We transfer count data to TPM data.

-* We have generated a human reference by mapping mouse gene to human gene..
+* We have generated a human reference by mapping mouse gene to human gene.